 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The goal of the Family Medicine sub-internship is to expose students to the underserved patients on the Family Medicine Service at Ben Taub Hospital.
 Students will assume the role of an intern and will learn the family medicine approach to the care of adult hospitalized patients with emphasis on caring for patients in the context of their family environment, addressing psychosocial, cultural and financial issues and providing longitudinal care for patients with chronic issues.
+To emulate the functions of a family medicine intern, there is an ambulatory component of 1-2 half days a week (schedule permitting) at Northwest Health Center in the Harris Health System.
 Night float is required.

-Credits: 4.0 Course Director: Fareed Khan, M.B.B.S.
+Credits: 4.0 Course Director: Irvin Sulapas, M.D.